liamtimms/mrarch/README.md

-# Arch Linux for MRI (MRArch)
+# MRI software on Arch Linux (MRArch)

-This repo includes a guide to installing Arch Linux on a virtualbox virtual machine (archinstall.md) and scripts for installing and configuring a most major neuroimaging programs on Arch Linux after install automatically.
-It's designed for use in a VM but can also easily be applied to bare metal for better performance (you will need to edit the `MRArch` bashscript to change from the vmware display driver)
+This repo includes a guide to installing Arch Linux on a virtualbox virtual machine (archinstall.md) and scripts for installing  most major neuroimaging programs on Arch Linux after install automatically.
+It's designed for use in a VM but can also easily be applied to bare metal installs for better performance (you will need to edit the `MRArch` bashscript to change from the vmware display driver).

 The programs included in the full setup are:
 * **3D Slicer**: https://www.slicer.org/